The Storyteller’s Secret: A Novel by Sejal Badani

-Again I picked another book of a female character who writes unknowingly.
+Again I unknowingly picked another book with a female character who writes.
 I enjoyed the reading and was immersed in the story the whole time.
 It was an easy, enjoyable read.
-I finished this book in a week timeframe, reading it on Kindle on my phone anytime I had including the nights on the sofa, the moments waiting for Uber or my meal to arrive.
-The usage for Kindle app that week was quite high, I felt proud and productive!
+I finished this book in a week, reading it on Kindle on my phone during any downtime I had: waiting for Uber or my food to arrive.
+The usage of the Kindle app that week was quite high, I felt proud and productive!

 the not so good

-• I haven’t been to India and the knowledge about it except for Yoga, but some of the reviews I read after reading the book said it is far from the reality, that was a disappointment
+• I haven’t been to India but some of the reviews said the description of the country is far from reality which was a disappointment.

-• Love between Stephen and Amisha developed rather suddenly for me as a reader since the letters between them were not on the book but it seems that’s when they really developed deep love and connection for each other
+• Love between Stephen and Amisha developed rather suddenly for me as a reader since the letters between them were not in the book.
+So it felt like it came out of left field.

-• It is apparent how the story will reveal itself and once it really does it seems abrupt without detailed or friendly description of the reason why and how characters have developed the way they have
+• It is not hard to guess how the story will unravel but once it does, it seems abrupt since it lacks a detailed description of how and why characters have developed the way they have.

-• I think all women would somewhat agree to Amisha’s struggles against social/cultural prejudices about what women should do and not do at that time living in rural India.
-It was heartbreaking to imagine all those bright, intelligent women who might have changed the world had instead sacrificed their dreams because they had no other way or were told to think that there are other possibilities
+• All women would feel Amisha’s struggle to a certain degree.
+It depicts social/cultural prejudices about what women should and not do at that time in rural India.
+It was heartbreaking to imagine all those bright, intelligent women who might have changed the world had instead sacrificed their dreams because they had no other way or were told there was no other possibility.

 “Whatever is in their young hearts, I will tell them to write about.
 If their stories transplant them to faraway lands, I will encourage them to take the journey.”
 Amisha offered the unyielding woman a smile.
 “I will also advise that when they travel in their stories, they respect the people they meet and the values they hold.
 Their way of life is not for us to judge but our opportunity to learn.”
 She ignored the widening of the teacher’s eyes and ended with, “And to never forget that when you offer a hand of respect, you will in turn be welcomed.”